sujitlayek21/Swasthya-Bandhu/README.md

 # Swasthya Bandhu - Health Assistant

-Swasthya Bandhu is a Python-based is a diseases predictor tool and chatbot designed to provide users with information about various diseases, symptoms, and precautions.
+Swasthya Bandhu is a Python-based diseases predictor tool and chatbot designed to provide users with information about various diseases, symptoms, and precautions.
 It leverages natural language processing (NLP) technique(NLTK) for chat interaction and machine learning for disease prediction.

 ## Features